tuxninja/runner/README.md

     * (roadmap: templating for advanced automation)
 * Seemless setup for proxying through a jump host (starttunnel, and then runner -p <port>)
 * Encryption for safely remembering your password. (storePass.py, Runner finds it automatically)
+* Runner has been tested on Ubuntu, Redhat, Solaris, F5 Bigip's and Cisco IOS.

 #### Usage
     ➜  ~  runner